 FIGURE 5.
 Diversity of the journals publishing machine learning studies on wildlife imagery.
-A – temporal trends (annual counts) in three main journal subject disciplines across the last five years.
-Year 2021 is included only up to October .
-B – article counts for journals with at least three articles included in our survey data set.
+A – temporal trends (annual counts) in three main journal subject disciplines across the last five years.B – article counts for journals with at least three articles included in our survey data set.